What you need to know about data privacy compliance

 Global privacy laws are only growing.
 While you might think you’re doing everything right to comply with data protection and privacy mandates, it’s important to stay up to date because legislations are continuously evolving.

-Here are some of the most recent privacy legislation changes:
+Here are some of the most recent privacy legislations:

-In Thailand, the Personal Data Protection Act 2019 came into effect in June 2021.
+In Thailand, the Personal Data Protection Act 2019 came into full effect on June 1, 2022.
 It’s the very first law dedicated specifically to data privacy in the country and is heavily influenced by the GDPR, where non-compliance can cost organizations up to 4% of global turnover and even jail time.

 Key obligations include getting consent for data processing, preventing unauthorized access to personal data, transferring data only to countries with high privacy standards, and respecting user rights.